gilnam74/vex-sneppet/VEX-for-artists.md

 # Introduction
-For those who tried (or afraid to jump in) to learn VEX but fail and stop because it was too hard.
+For those who tried (or even afraid to begin) to learn VEX but fail and stop because it was too hard.

-Here you will learn VEX (and hence applied math) starting from the basics with a clear detailed explanation.
+Here you will learn VEX (and hence applied math) starting from the basics with a clear and detailed explanation.
 You need elementary knowledge of Houdini UI and an understanding of core programming concepts.
-If you can render the metal sphere and can distinguish a `loop` form `variable`, then you are fine to go.
+If you can render the metal sphere and able to distinguish a `loop` form `variable`, then you are fine to go.

-Check [Programming Basics tutorial](Programming-basics) if you are total 146% fresh noob in developing.
+Check [Programming Basics tutorial](Programming-basics) if you are totally 146% fresh noob in developing.

 ##### Create a wrangle in a fresh Houdini scene
 - Press TAB in Node View, type `geometry`, hit ENTER